fat-fuzzy/rocks/packages/ui/src/assets/doc/graphics/Sketch.md

 - `update` : a function that updates the scene's `programInfo` and WebGL buffers.
 This function is called when the user interacts with the geometry controls
 - `clear` : a function that resets the `Scene`

-The source code of the `Scene` used for this demo can be found here: [(GitHub) /packages/lib/gfx/ sketches/009](https://github.com/fat-fuzzy/rocks/tree/main/packages/lib/src/gfx/sketches/009)

 ### Related Components

 - `Geometry` component in `graphics`